Browse:

 High

-Cards are widely accepted in Zermatt, but carrying a small amount of Swiss Francs is useful for small purchases or remote vendors.
+Cards are widely accepted, but carrying some cash is useful for small purchases.

 Per person, per day – pocket cash for small purchases.